Is Maple Syrup Gluten-Free? The Pancake Trap Explained

 In the United States, caramel color is almost always derived from corn.
 However, it *can* legally be derived from barley malt or wheat.
 Because the FDA does not require companies to disclose the source grain of caramel color, it is a constant source of anxiety for the celiac community.

-While the risk is statistically low, many highly sensitive celiacs react to artificial syrups.
+While the statistical risk of wheat-derived caramel color is relatively low, many highly sensitive celiacs react to artificial syrups.
 Furthermore, these artificial syrups are processed in massive, multi-use food plants, significantly raising the risk of cross-contamination.

 The Solution: Upgrade Your Syrup